RodBarnes/tools/README.md

 Usage: `dkms-rebuild`

 Rebuild the DKMS modules for the current kernel.
 This was constructed to address an issue manifesting on Ubuntu-based systems as of the 6.8.0-50 and 6.11.0-28 kernels.
 The issue is that the DKMS modules are not being built and included in the `initramfs`.
 Previously, I'd built and used the `initramfs_nvidia_fix` to address this as it had only manifested with Nvidia modules.
 Recently, however, it was happening with other modules (virtuabox).
 This script goes through the process of cleaning up the DKSM files for a module version, building it to a specified (current?) version, and then updating initramfs.

+This should be in `/usr/local/sbin` as it is a sysadmin tool.

 ## howlong.sh
 Usage: `howlong <program_name> [<user>]`